 Ever since experiencing the unique and beautiful region of Puglia nearly four years ago, I have craved the food I indulged in on my Italian adventure.
-So you can imagine my delight when I discovered a new restaurant in Highgate village dedicated to this wonderful cuisine.
+So you can imagine my delight when I discovered a new italian restaurant in London dedicated to this wonderful cuisine.

 Puglia, located right on the heel of Italy is an agricultural region and used to be one of the poorest areas.
 Due to this Puglian fare is simple, rustic and without a doubt a vegetarian’s nivarna.
 Vegetables are the cornerstone of the cuisine with so much being grown there.
 Easy to see now why I’m such a fan.

-Ostuni Highgate is a second outpost, the original being in Queen’s Park.
+Ostuni Highgate is a second outpost, the original being Ostuni Queen’s Park.
 The restaurant takes its name from a pretty Puglian hill town and inside it feels authentically Italian.

 Our meal started with antipasti – marinated grape-hyacinth bulbs, artichokes, aubergine (£5.50).
 It was flavoursome and marinated perfectly.